 6. El Meson del Boqueron

 El Meson del Boqueron gave me my first taste of callos in Madrid.
 My search for good callos a la madrileña led me to this tasty bowl overflowing with tripe, morcilla, and chorizo.

-I had callos three times in Madrid and none of the restaurants made it with garbanzo beans.
+I had callos three times and none of the restaurants in Madrid made it with garbanzo beans.
 I’m used to having chickpeas in callos but I guess it isn’t a traditional ingredient in the Madrid version of the dish.

 You can probably tell from these first few entries what type of restaurants I gravitate to on trips.
 I like hyper local establishments that have withstood the test of time.

 I don’t know when El Meson del Boqueron first opened but based on its interior, I’m guessing they’ve been around for a while.

 El Meson del Boqueron is conveniently located just off Plaza Mayor.
 It’s a great place to enjoy a meal after visiting the city’s main square.